nazarvynn/nest-products/README.md

 ## Description
-Nest application with Categories and Products
+Nest application with Categories and Products.

 ## Installation